Registration / Re-registration

 I need to provide a summary of my online registration.
 Where can I find it?

-To obtain a summary of your registration, you can download it from your digital account (ENT).
-Click on the "Registration Summary" icon.
+To obtain a summary of your registration, you can download it from your online account (ENT).
+Click on the “Registration Summary” icon.

 I need to provide a passport photo.
 What format is accepted?

-The photo will appear on the student ID card; it must have a plain background with no border and be in "passport photo" format.
+The photo will appear on the student ID card; it must have a plain background, no border, and be in “passport photo” format.

 When uploading the photo online via the Pjweb application, onlyJPGandJPEGformats are accepted.